-- D1. handle, describe and interpret archaeological objects, and materials and data; - D2. recognise, describe and interpret archaeological sites in the field; - D3. carry out basic archaeological techniques for the identification, recovery and recording of field data.
+- D1.
+Handle, describe and interpret archaeological and anthropological objects, materials and data - D2.
+Recognise, describe and interpret archaeological sites in the field - D3.
+Carry out basic archaeological techniques for the identification, recovery and recording of field data - D4.
+Use the technical vocabulary of human evolution and skeletal biology as applied to anthropology